What is a coroner and what do they do?

 In some cases, the coroner may decide a post-mortem is needed to find out how the person died.
 It is an examination of a body after death and is typically carried out by pathologists.

-If the post-mortem shows that the deceased died of natural causes, the coroner will issue you paperwork to .
+If the post-mortem shows that the deceased died of natural causes, the coroner will issue you paperwork to register the death.
 You will usually be able to view your loved one after a post-mortem, should you wish to do so.

 However, if the post-mortem shows an unnatural or unknown cause of death, the coroner may open an inquest.